Last updated: 23rd Jan, 2024

 - Performance: Often leads to better performance, especially when the target task has limited labeled data.

-Fine-tuning is a specific technique within the broader realm of transfer learning.
-It involves taking a pre-trained model that has been trained on a large dataset (usually for a related task) and adapting it for a specific task by continuing the training process on a smaller, task-specific dataset.
+Fine-tuning, also called full fine-tuning, involves taking a pre-trained model that has been trained on a large dataset (usually for a related task) and adapting it for a specific task by continuing the training process on a smaller, task-specific dataset.
+At a high level, with full fine-tuning, you’re updating every model parameter through supervised learning.
+Here is the process in brief:

 Task 3: Classify the sentiments of book reviews

 In this step, the LLM adapted to book reviews can be fine-tuned with a classification layer for the target task (e.g., classifying the sentiment of book reviews).
-This step can be called as fine tuning.
+This step can be called fine-tuning.

 Differences between Transfer Learning & Fine Tuning